 The cost for shared web/email hosting is just under $120 per year, for most hosting providers.
 Shared hosting means that you share a server with other companies.
 This is the most economical way to host your website and it works fine for most small businesses.

-InMotion Hosting’s shared hosting plans come with a free domain, website builder and WordPress.
-The $120/year (this will be your renewal price, it is cheaper for the first year) is well worth the investment for the quality of hosting and customer service.
-They will also move your website and email, free of charge, if it is currently hosted on a cpanel account.
+InMotion Hosting’s shared hosting plans come with a free domain for the first year, BoldGrid website builder and WordPress.
+The $120/year (this will be your renewal price, with promotions, you can receive a more budget friendly hosting package) is well worth the investment for the quality of hosting and customer service.
+InMotion Hosting will also move your website and email from your current hosting provider, free of charge, if it is hosted on a cpanel account.
 I recommend adding domain privacy which will costs an extra $10/year.
-InMotion Hosting offers 24 hour customer support and we have never experienced any downtime.
+InMotion Hosting offers 24 hour customer phone or chat support.

 1-and-1 Hosting has decent web hosting, with customer service that is just okay.
 We have experienced language barriers with most of the customer service calls we have had with this hosting provider.

 All customer service is through email only during daytime hours only.
 Not my favorite.

 Shared Hosting vs Managed Hosting

 We do not recommend “WordPress” hosting packages but rather business shared hosting.
 The regular business shared hosting plans offer the option to install WordPress.
 Just because you plan to use WordPress, does not mean you need a “WordPress” hosting plan.
 The difference is the managed WordPress Hosting plans offer improved performance and software updates.
 The problem is the hosting providers will limit the plugins allowed and not all plugins are updated, which leaves the site owner with a false sense of website security.
 It is better to sign up for the shared hosting plan and then make sure you take a backup of the site regularly and manually update the software at least once a month.